itaobong/ipsys/README.md

 Ensure that the system adheres to industry security standards and complies with data protection regulations.
 Implement encryption for data in transit and at rest, and conduct regular security audits.

+## Evaluation Criteria
+ - Technical Excellence: Does the solution effectively extract and process information from diverse document types?
+ - Robustness: How well does the system handle variations in document formatting and layout?
+ - Scalability: Is the system designed to handle a large volume of documents efficiently?
+ - User Interface: How user-friendly is the interface for uploading documents and validating information?
+ - Innovation: Does the project showcase creative solutions to document processing challenges?

+## Submission Guidelines

+- Create a public GitHub repository for the project.
+- Include a detailed README.md with instructions, project structure, and any additional information.
+- Use Git for version control, and make frequent, meaningful commits.

 ## Contributing

 We welcome contributions!
 Feel free to fork the repository, create a new branch, and submit a pull request with your enhancements or fixes.